 After the U.S. workshop in March, the "First International Digital Preservation Interoperability Framework Symposium" will be held on April 21-23, 2010, in Dresden, Germany, to gather requirements, technology and best practices on an international level.
 "Both roadmaps will be combined and provided to the ISO/IEC study group to standardize a digital preservation interoperability framework," said Chang.

-To register for the March workshop or find more information on the project, see http://ddp.nist.gov.
-Reporters interested in covering the workshop may contact Evelyn Brown, email@example.com, (301) 975-5661.
+Register for the March workshop or find more information on the project. (link removed because it is no longer active.)
+Reporters interested in covering the workshop may contact Evelyn Brown, evelyn.brown [at] nist.gov, (301) 975-5661.

 * Lesk's notes: www.lesk.com/mlesk/ksg97/ksg.html